rolandogonzagajr/infosec/h2_Spiderwebs/ ReadAndSummarize.md

 Monitoring for unmaintained components, and considering virtual patches.
 Ensuring ongoing monitoring, triaging, and updates throughout the application's lifetime.

-### OWASP.
+### Source: OWASP.
 (2021).
 OWASP Top Ten: Vulnerable and Outdated Components.
 Available at: https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/.
 Accessed: 12 October 2023

 # A03:2021-Injection